 Once you finish treatment, the energy is thought to be released to return to its natural flow.

 Yup, yup.
 Needles.
 Got it.
 Cool.
 Tell us about the low libido thing.

 Isakov says that an acupuncturist will ask a series of questions to determine the root cause of your low libido.
 “The patient has an opportunity to share their upsets, health history, and their goals," he says.
 "The acupuncturist will do a full diagnosis, including reading the pulse and looking at the patient’s tongue, which will point to the pattern of imbalance and the direction to take.”

 Low libido is caused by a variety of things.
 It might be issues in your relationship, loneliness, hormone imbalances, etc. Acupuncture is used to restore your natural flow and revive your blocked sexual energy.

 What’s more, after all the needles, the acupuncturist might give you some lifestyle tips to help keep that chi unblocked in the future.
-“Not only will the treatment bring balance to the body, but the acupuncturist may offer lifestyle, nutritional, or emotional advice making for a long lasting healthy libido,” Isakov says.
+“Not only will the treatment bring balance to the body, but the acupuncturist may offer lifestyle, nutritional, or emotional advice for a long-lasting healthy libido,” Isakov says.

 But, um, it might not always work

 Bacharach tells us that while acupuncture can sometimes help to treat low libido, it may not cure it entirely.
 “Sometimes, you will need a certified sexologist to work with, right alongside the acupuncture sessions,” she explains.
 “There are times when the root cause is unclear, and when it is not the organ, but more the mind, which is closed off.
 That type of blockage is also treatable many times, but it may require more work.”

 See more: 7 Causes of Low Sexual Desire in Women